awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 To designate and remove a Security Hub administrator account, the organization management account must have permissions for the `EnableOrganizationAdminAccount` and `DisableOrganizationAdminAccount` actions in Security Hub\.
 The organization management account must also have administrative permissions for Organizations\.

-To grant all of the required permissions, attach the following Security Hub managed policies to the organization management account principal:
+To grant all of the required permissions, attach the following Security Hub managed policies to the IAM principal for the organization management account:
 + [`AWSSecurityHubFullAccess`](security-iam-awsmanpol.md#security-iam-awsmanpol-awssecurityhubfullaccess)
 + [`AWSSecurityHubOrganizationsAccess`](security-iam-awsmanpol.md#security-iam-awsmanpol-awssecurityhuborganizationsaccess)